domesticworkerprivacy/domesticworkerprivacy.github.io/index.md

 - **Join an organisation** such as [Voice of Domestic Workers](https://www.thevoiceofdomesticworkers.com/), which can provide a sense of community as well as help you learn and mobilise on relevant issues.
 - **Join a union** such as [Unite the Union](https://www.unitetheunion.org/) (one of the UK’s largest trade unions), which can offer advice and help you understand your legal rights at work.
 They can also communicate on your behalf with legal aid organisations and lawyers.
 - **Make a note** of legal aid organisations or law centres in your area - the Law Centres Network can provide legal advice on immigration along with other concerns, such as employment, housing and healthcare.
-- **Know your rights.** This can apply to a wide range of issues; for example, health, housing and employment.
+- **Know your rights.** This can apply to a wide range of issues, for example, health, housing and employment.
 [Kalayaan](http://www.kalayaan.org.uk/contact-us/), a London-based charity for domestic workers, also suggests the following advice:
   - Keep a copy of your passport and Biometric Residence Permit (PRB) and give a copy to a trusted friend or relative.
   - Open an email account that your employer cannot access and give the password to a trusted friend.
   - Give the contact details of your employer and any support organisations that are helping you to your family in your country.